The-mandemOS-boys/MandemOS-Server--Hecate-/README.md

    }
    ```
 2. Run `node hecate-auto.js`
-3. It will commit and push code to your repo automatically
+3. It will pull the latest changes and then commit and push code to your repo automatically

 This is the base of a fully interactive coding bot.
 Expand with AI core or Discord input.